sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 >"**Beware of bugs in the above code; i have only proved it correct, not tried it.**"
 >\- Donald Knuth

+##### Unit Testing
+- Testing a `unit` in isolation
+	- ==**Unit**== - A piece of software that delivers a single functionality (a single class/function/module).
+- Unit testing should be done in isolation of the unit to verify it's functionality but typically `units` are dependent on other units.
+	- 'Test stubs' are used to mock the behaviour of the dependent units when doing unit testing.
 ---
 #### **A simple example:**